learn-co-curriculum/dsc-deeper-neural-networks-lab/README.md

 ## Iterating on the Model

-By adding another hidden layer, we can agiven the model the ability to capture high layers of abstraction in th data.
+By adding another hidden layer, we can a given the model the ability to capture high layers of abstraction in th data.
 However, increasing the depth of the model also increases the amount of data the model needs to converge to answer, because with a more complex model comes the "Curse of Dimensionality", thanks to all the extra trainable parameters that come from adding more size to our network.

 If there is complexity in the data that our smaller model was not big enough to catch, then a larger model may improve performance.
 However, if our dataset isn't big enough for the new, larger model, then we may see performance decrease as then model "thrashes" about a bit, failing to converge.
 Let's try and see what happens.